loloicci/nimly/README.rst

 nimy
 ====
-niml is a LR(0) parser generator work in Nim-lang.
+niml is a LALR(1) parser generator work in Nim-lang.
-LALR(1) version is under developing.

 macro nimy
 ----------